akshatkavia-ai/ai-chat-assistant-4344/ai_copilot_frontend/README.md

 ## Environment Variables

-Create a `.env` file in the frontend root directory (see `.env.example`):
+Create a `.env` file in the frontend root directory:

 ```env
 REACT_APP_API_BASE_URL=http://localhost:3001
 ```

-If not specified, the app will automatically derive the backend URL from the current browser location using the same protocol/host and port 3001 (e.g., https://<your-preview-host>:3001).
+This configures the backend API endpoint.
+The default is `http://localhost:3001` if not specified.

 ## Setup